-Note: Tumbling as a skill is allowed, but not required with the following limitations:
+Tumbling and Aerial Street Style Skills are allowed, but not required with the following limitations:

-- Inverted Skills - a.
+- 1. Inverted Skills: - a.
 Non airborne skills are allowed (Example: Headstand). - b.
 Airborne skills with hand support that land in a perpendicular inversion or shoulder inversion are allowed. - 2.
 Skills with hip over head rotation: - a.
-With hand support are not allowed while holding poms / props in supporting hand(s).
+That include hand support must use hand(s) free of any material in supporting hand(s) for the skill.
 (Exception: forward rolls and backward rolls are allowed). - b.
 Non airborne skills are allowed. - c.
-Airborne skills with hand support are allowed provided they are limited to two consecutive hip over-head rotation skills - d.
+Airborne skills with hand support are allowed provided the skill is limited to two consecutive hip over-head rotation skills. - d.
 Airborne skills without hand support are allowed provided all of the following: - i.
 Involves no more than one twisting transition. - ii.
-May not connect to another skill that is airborne with hip over head rotation without hand support. - iii.
-Are limited to 2 consecutive hip over head rotation skill(s). - 3.
+Does not connect to another skill that is airborne with hip over head rotation without hand support. - iii.
+Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
 Simultaneous tumbling over or under another athlete that includes hip over head rotation by both athletes is not allowed. - 4.
-Only drops to the shoulder, back or seat are permitted provided the height of the airborne Individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
+Only drops (airborne) to the shoulder, back or seat are permitted provided the height of the airborne Individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
 Landing in a push-up position may involve any jump.